Rakuten Monkeys: Rakuten Monkeys (2020–present)

 The team name was formally changed to the Rakuten Monkeys on 17 December 2019.
 New uniforms were also revealed, similar in design to the Tohoku Rakuten Golden Eagles uniforms.

 In 2020, fans were not allowed to attend sporting events in Taiwan due to the coronavirus pandemic.
 The Rakuten Monkeys decided to place robotic mannequins in the stands to simulate the appearance of fans at their games.

+In 2025, the Rakuten Monkeys won their first Taiwan Series title since the 2019 Rakuten takeover, having defeated the CTBC Brothers in five games.

+Ballpark

+The team played their home games at Chengcing Lake Baseball Field in Kaohsiung County from 2004 to 2010.

+In the 2011 season, they moved to Taoyuan International Baseball Stadium.
+Accordingly, the team's name was changed to the Lamigo Monkeys.